David Campese: Australia vs South Africa

 Campese recovered from his first Test performance to help Tim Horan score a try in the second Test.
 Australia had a scrum in their own territory and Campese was in position for a clearing kick.
 Campese instead opted to run and dummied past South African openside flanker Francois Pienaar.
 Campese's run brought play into South African territory.
 Campese then flicked a pass along the ground, described by Australian rugby commentator David Fordham as an 'ill-disciplined pass', that Australian eightman Tim Gavin recovered.
 Two phases later Campese took a pass from Nick Farr-Jones in the first-receiver position, launched a high kick that his opposite winger Jacques Olivier wasn't able to field.
-The ball took a fortuitous bounce, and Australian inside centre Tim Horan was able to chase the ball down and fall upon it to score a try.
+The ball took a fortuitous bounce, and Tim Horan was able to chase the ball down and fall upon it to score a try.